apache/arrow-adbc/csharp/test/Drivers/Snowflake/readme.md

 The tests included assume this script has been run.

-Alternative, the `resources/snowflake.arrow` data has also been included.
+Alternatively, the `resources/snowflake.arrow` data has also been included.
 This is a sample record batch that was saved from a test Snowflake instance and matches the first row that is present in the SQL script.